-In the Integrated Social Work Practice I & II and the Field Instruction I & II courses, students learn a variety of professional social work roles and how to work with individuals, couples, families, agencies, and communities through the use of modalities that are appropriate to the agency setting.
+In the Integrated Social Work Practice I & II and the Practicum Instruction I & II courses, students learn a variety of professional social work roles and how to work with individuals, couples, families, agencies, and communities through the use of modalities that are appropriate to the agency setting.
 Learning the core social work values and ethical standards and how to apply them in practice are key aspects of these courses.
-The Generalist Practice field placement provides the opportunity for students to integrate the knowledge and practice the skills learned in every Generalist Practice course.
+The Generalist Practice practicum placement provides the opportunity for students to integrate the knowledge and practice the skills learned in every Generalist Practice course.

 This course covers basic research concepts and methods, with the goal of preparing students to be critical consumers of research for social work practice.
 A hybrid online version of this course is also available.